abbreviatedman/freeze-tag/README.md

 3. Clean up the code and make it a bit prettier.
 4. Remember what else I wanted to change.

+### How Does One Play the Actual Game of Freeze Tag?

+Like this:

 ![alt text][freeze tag gif]

 [freeze tag gif]: http://www.footy4kids.co.uk/wp-content/uploads/2015/09/freeze.gif "how to play freeze tag?"